koenderks/aRtsy/README.md

   <img src='https://github.com/koenderks/aRtsy/raw/development/png/noise/2021-08-27.png' width='270' height='270'>
 </p>

+Sometimes, simply plotting this noise can produce nice views.
 You can use the `canvas_noise()` function to make your own artwork using this algorithm.

 ```r
 canvas_noise(colors = c('forestgreen', 'firebrick', 'goldenrod', 'navyblue'), k = 10)